What Hollywood terminology do screenwriters need to know?

-Yes, we start this list with the symbol formerly — or also — known as And.
+Yes, we start this list with the symbol known as And.
 It relates primarily to screenwriting credits here.
 All too often when you see the screenwriting credits for a movie — especially with big studio movies — you’ll see credited screenwriters joined by & or And.
 What’s the difference?

 Above the Line

 In contract talks (or while reading the trades), you’ll often hear or read figures like One Hundred Thousand against Two Hundred Thousand.
-This means that the initial contract will offer the first figure up front and during the process of writing the script (broken down in payments per draft), and then if the script is eventually produced, the second figure comes into play, depending on the contract stipulations.
+This means that the initial contract will offer the first figure upfront and during the process of writing the script (broken down in payments per draft).
+Then if the script is eventually produced, the second figure comes into play, depending on the contract stipulations.

 An agent represents the talent — in this case, the screenwriter — as they take their projects out and try to shop them to their industry contacts, or try to attach their client to an assignment.
 They often negotiate the eventual deals, along with an Entertainment Lawyer (see below).
 Agents usually take 10% of whatever the screenwriter makes.
 Legit agents never take money upfront.

 Most screenwriters don’t sell their spec scripts (see below) at first.
 All too often, they utilize them as calling cards to attain writing assignments, which are pre-existing concepts in development by producers and development executives.
 Screenwriters are pitched the idea, and they are often asked to pitch their take on that concept.
 The screenwriter that best resonates with the powers that be will be assigned to the project and paid accordingly.

 An attachment means that there is a major star or director attached to the project.
 These types of scripts have the best chance to get greenlit.